-Join Brian Lee White for an in-depth discussion in this video Introduction to drum sweetening: The why and how, part of Pro Tools Projects: Editing Drums Using Beat Detective and Sound Replacer.
+Join Brian Lee White for an in-depth discussion in this video Introduction to drum sweetening: The why and how, part of Pro Tools: Editing Drums Using Beat Detective and Sound Replacer.

 There's no doubt drums are, by far, one of the hardest instruments to record and mix effectively.
 Decades of hyper processed and tweeze drum sounds on our favorite records coupled with the fact that drums and drummers are just downright fickle things to deal within the studio, making that perfect drum sound extremely elusive to the novice producer.
 Many times, when recording on a budget, the resources for obtaining the perfect room with the perfectly tuned kit and a locker of vintage mics just aren't available.
 And while there's nothing better sounding than a great drummer playing a great sounding kit in the million-dollar room, there are plenty of budget mining production tricks that can take any arrangement to the next level.

 So, what's used quite often in drum mixing and drum production is sample triggering, sometimes you hear it called sound replacing, but essentially what we do is take the dry-mics from the drum kit.
 And as long as we have a clean signal portraying a clean transient, we can use special software, or there is even hardware for this, to triggering new sounds from the kit.
 So, essentially what happens is the plug- in would identify when the kick drum or the snare drum, or the tom drum strikes and either blend that with the new sound sample or recording, or completely replace it.